-Some photos really suit black and white and the V shortcut key is the quickest way to find out.
+Some photos really suit a black and white conversion and the V shortcut key is the quickest way to find out.

 It’s a great shortcut to use during in person sales sessions if a client is wondering if a photo would look better in black and white or color.
 With one click of a button you can give them a quick and basic idea of what the image would look like.

 But it’s not as basic as simply desaturating a color image to get a black and white image.